-5.6.4 Establishing the power supply
+5.7.4 Establishing the power supply

-1. Observe all valid regulations.

-- The applicable regulations state that the connection must be made via an electrical partition with a contact opening of at least 3 mm at each pole. - 2.
+- 1. Observe all relevant regulations. - The applicable regulations state that the connection must be made via an electrical partition with a contact opening of at least 3 mm at each pole. - 2.
 Make sure that the rated voltage of the mains is 230 V. - 3.
-Provide one common electricity supply for the boiler and for the corresponding controller: - Power supply: Single-phase, 230 V, 50 Hz - Cover plate: ≤ 3 A - 4.
-Open the electronics box. - Observe the routing of the power supply cable (1) in the electronics box in order to guarantee that there is no strain.
+Provide one common electricity supply for the boiler and for the corresponding controller: - Power supply: Single-phase, 230 V, 50 Hz - Fuse protection: ≤ 3 A - 4.
+Open the electronics box. - 5.
+Observe the routing of the power supply cable (1) in the electronics box in order to guarantee the strain relief.

 - 6. Carry out the wiring. (→ Page 13) - 7.
-Screw the supplied plug to a three-core mains connection cable that complies with the relevant standards. - 8.
-Connect the plug for the mains connection cable. - Make sure that access to the mains connection is always available and is not covered or blocked. - 10.
-Close the electronics box.
+Close the electronics box. - 8.
+Screw the supplied plug to a three-core mains connection cable that complies with the relevant standards. - 9.
+Connect the plug for the mains connection cable. - Make sure that access to the mains connection is always freely available and is not covered or blocked by an obstruction.

-5.6.5 Connecting controllers to the electronic system
+5.7.5 Connecting controllers to the electronic system